stratdev3/SimpleW/documentation/simplew/docs/guide/observability.md

 - The complete `HttpSession`

 ::: tip NOTE
-As header can be forged on client side, you should only accept X-Headers if the underlying reverse proxy is under control and configured with a proper header policy.
+As headers can be forged on the client side, you should only accept X-Headers if the underlying reverse proxy is under your control and configured with a proper header policy.
 :::